realtimedespatch/magento-orderflow/README.md

 <br />
 <h2>Installation instructions:</h2>

-There are two options for installing the extension
+There are two options for installing the extension.
+Note that the two approaches cannot be used interchangeably, if Composer is used to install the module all subesquent upgrades should also use Composer.

 <h3>Manual installation:</h3>